caro28/chironata/README.md

 1. Extract _translations_ from XML files, suppressing paratext, then post-process the output
 * book-stream.py: Extract from XML, write to .par
-* clean_par.py: Reconstitute paragraphs split by paratext, write to .txt
+* clean_par.py: Filter out additional paratext by checking language (with Spacy), reconstitute paragraphs split by paratext, and write to .txt

 2. Segment into sentences
 * segment_sents.py: Segment using Stanza (if lang supported), then split further on periods, colons, semi-colons, and write to .sents